FORWRDFORWRDHQ

 Skeptics argue that the bump is just a defensive shot dressed up with fancy terminology—that truly advanced players should be attacking these balls, not deflecting them.
 This misses the strategic forest for the tactical trees.

 The bump isn't about avoiding aggressive play; it's about choosing when to be aggressive on your terms, not your opponent's.
-By consistently neutralizing their best attacking opportunities, you force them to either attempt lower-percentage shots or engage in longer rallies where positioning and patience determine outcomes.
+By consistently neutralizing their best attacking opportunities, you force them to either attempt lower-percentage shots or Engage in longer rallies where positioning and patience determine outcomes.

 Guess which scenario favors the player who's mastered the bump?